jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Of course not, because it's not 1990.

 Okay, so now get your medical records ready.
-Next up, get your health metrics like heart rate, temperature, and sleep cycles.
+Next up, get your health metrics like fitness,antibodies, and bloodtype.
 Excellent, now let's evaluate your risk factor to COVID-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.

-What characteristics like blood types, fitness, and genetics [is this new disease targeting](https://www.youtube.com/watch?v=9PwTgpTlJBg)?
+What characteristics [is this new disease targeting](https://www.youtube.com/watch?v=9PwTgpTlJBg)?

 I pray your risk factor is small.
 But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.